Zoltán Bóna

-Zoltán Bóna (born 9 May 1981) is a Hungarian politician, who has been member of the National Assembly (MP) for Szigetszentmiklós (Pest County Constituency VIII) since 2014.
+Zoltán Bóna (born 9 May 1981) is a Hungarian politician, who was member of the National Assembly (MP) for Szigetszentmiklós (Pest County Constituency VIII) from 2014 to 2026.
 He also served as the mayor of Dunavarsány from 2005 to 2014.

 Studies and social activity

 Zoltán Bóna was born on 9 May 1981 in Kerepestarcsa (present-day Kistarcsa and Kerepes), as the son of Calvinist pastor and theologian Zoltán Bóna Sr., editor-in-chief of journal Theologiai Szemle.
 Bóna spent his childhood in Dunavarsány.
 He finished his secondary studies at the Batthyány Kázmér Secondary Grammar School in Szigetszentmiklós in 2000.
 He earned a degree of theology at the J. Selye University in Komárno, Slovakia in 2010.

 Since its establishment in 1989, he has been a member of the Kossuth Lajos Scout Team No. 724 in Dunavarsány, and since 2010 he has also been a member of the Soli Deo Gloria Community.
 Since March 2017, he has been the chairman of the board of trustees of the Summerfest International Folklore Festival and the Folklore Fair of Százhalombatta, which organizes the Folk Art Fair every year.